transcom/milmove_admin/README.md

 # Auto Generated MilMove Admin App

+## License Information

+Works created by U.S. Federal employees as part of their jobs typically are not eligible for copyright in the United States.
+In places where the contributions of U.S. Federal employees are not eligible for copyright, this work is in the public domain.
+In places where it is eligible for copyright, such as some foreign jurisdictions, the remainder of this work is licensed under [the MIT License](https://opensource.org/licenses/MIT), the full text of which is included in the [LICENSE.txt](./LICENSE.txt) file in this repository.

 **NOTE:** THIS IS A DEMO ONLY AND HAS NOT YET BEEN CONFIRMED AS WORK WE WILL USE IN PRODUCTION

 This app automatically generates an Admin from the Database for the MilMove App.